7 Top Surface Finishes For Die Casting

 2. Die Casting Surface Finish By Post Process

-The surface of this type of die casting part is rough and need further processes to improve.
-Rough surface finishes can be improved through various post-processing methods, the below processese involved
+The surface of as-cast die casting part is often rough and need further processes to improve.
+Rough surface finishes can be improved through various post-processing methods, the below processese involved.

 • Polishing: Achieves a mirror-like or highly reflective finish.